Banging Toolbox

 How to organize sockets by metric standard?

-If you’re not that familiar with metric size sockets, you might be confused about how to organize them.
-Metric sockets are organized similarly to standard sockets, being arranged by size.
+If you’re not that familiar with metric size sockets, you might be confused about how to organize different sized sockets?
+Metric sockets are organized similarly to imperial sockets but should be separated from each other and arranged in order of size.

-Some socket organizers are even color-coded to specify which kind of sockets they’re made to hold (red for SAE and blue for metric).
-Many organizers are also labeled to indicate which sockets should go where.
+Some socket organizers are even color-coded to specify which kind of sockets each part is (red for SAE and blue for metric for example).

-You can also spray paint your sockets different colors to match, depending on if they are imperial or metric.
+You can also spray paint your sockets different colors to match, depending on imperial or metric bits.

 How to organize sockets by depth?